ibraheemdev/seize/README.md

 ### Protecting Pointers

-`enter` returns a guard that allows you to safely load an atomic pointer.
-Any _valid_ pointer loaded through a guard is guaranteed to stay valid until the guard is dropped, or is retired by the current thread.
+`enter` returns a guard that allows you to safely load atomic pointers.
+Any valid pointer loaded through a guard is guaranteed to stay valid until the guard is dropped, or is retired by the current thread.
 Importantly, if another thread retires an object that you protected, the collector knows not to reclaim the object until your guard is dropped.